Skip to content

 • The candidate’s IP address, name, contact details and other information related to a recruitment provided by a candidate through the Digia recruitment bot on Digia’s website.

-Candidates’ applications and personal data provided by them during the recruitment process are retained throughout the recruitment process and for a total of 24 months after the date on which the candidate submits their application, unless the candidate requests the data to be erased earlier.
+Candidates’ applications and personal information provided during the recruitment process will be retained for the duration of the recruitment process and for a total of 24 months from when the candidate has submitted their application, unless the candidate requests the deletion of their information before this time.

-Candidate data obtained via the recruitment bot on Digia’s website is retained for 24 months, unless the candidate requests the data to be erased earlier.
+The information of candidates obtained through the recruitment bot on Digia’s website will be retained for 24 months unless the candidate requests the deletion of their information before this time.

-Candidate data sent to the recruitment email address is retained in the recruitment inbox for 12 months after the data is received.
+Candidate information sent to the recruitment email will be retained in the recruitment email inbox for 12 months from the receipt of the information.

-Data is primarily collected from the candidates themselves.
-With the candidate’s consent, some data may be collected from public websites linked in the candidate’s application (e.g. LinkedIn) and referee’s named by the candidate, for example.
-In some situations, Digia may also use external recruitment consultants to find candidates, in which case Digia may receive some candidate data from such recruitment consultants as well.
+The information is primarily collected directly from the candidates themselves.
+Some information may also be collected, with the candidate’s consent, from public sites linked to the candidate’s application (such as LinkedIn) and from referees named by the candidate.
+In some cases, Digia may also use external recruitment consultants to search for candidates, in which case Digia may also receive candidate information through such recruitment consultants.

-If a candidate is chosen for the position open at Digia as a result of the recruitment, personal data required for the performance of tasks and obligations related to the candidate’s employment (such as paying wages) may also be collected.
-Such data includes the candidate’s personal identity code, information on valid work permits and qualifications, and bank account number for paying wages.
-Personal data of candidates employed by Digia is processed in accordance with Digia’s employee privacy statement.
+If a candidate is selected for the position targeted by the recruitment at Digia, additional information may also be collected from the candidate to perform tasks and obligations related to the employment relationship (such as payroll).
+Such information includes, for example, the personal identification number, information on valid work permits and qualifications, and the bank account number for payroll purposes.
+The processing of personal data of individuals hired by Digia is subject to Digia’s Privacy Notice for employees.

-8. Regular data disclosures and transfer of data outside of EU or the EEA
+8. Regular disclosures of information and transfer of data outside the EU or European Economic Area

-Digia uses the TalentAdore service provided by its partner TalentAdore Ltd as a technical platform in its requirement.
-As the provider of the TalentAdore service, this Digia partner has access to the personal data collected by Digia in accordance with this Statement, and the partner serves as Digia’s data processor in connection with recruitment activities.
-Digia has concluded the appropriate agreements with the partner as required by data protection legislation, and in the agreements, Digia has obligated the partner to comply with the principles of this Statement in its tasks as Digia’s data processor, among other provisions.
+Digia uses TalentAdore Oy’s TalentAdore service as its technical platform and partner in recruitment.
+This partner of Digia, as the technical implementer of the TalentAdore service, has access to the personal data collected by Digia as described in this Privacy Notice, whereby the partner acts as a processor of personal data on behalf of Digia during recruitment activities.
+Digia has agreed upon appropriate contracts with the partner as required by applicable data protection legislation, in which Digia, among other things, obligates the partner to adhere to the principles of this Privacy Notice when acting as Digia’s processor.

-Digia may, from time to time, use third parties such as subcontractors, service providers and consultants in carrying out its recruitment.
-Such third parties include any recruitment consultants or other recruitment service providers used by Digia for its recruitment activities.
-These third parties may, from time to time, process or other otherwise access the personal data controlled by Digia and described in this Statement.
-However, such third parties are permitted access to personal data controlled by Digia only when required and only to the extent necessary for the provision of the service.
-In its activities, Digia uses only the services of trusted service providers and subcontractors that are bound by agreement to comply with the data protection principles described in this Statement.
+From time to time, Digia may also use other subcontractors, service providers, and consultants in the implementation of its recruitment, who are so-called third parties.
+Such parties may include, for example, external recruitment consultants used in Digia’s recruitment or other suppliers of services used in recruitment.
+These parties may also occasionally process or otherwise have access to the personal data managed by Digia as described in this Privacy Notice.
+However, such parties only have access to the personal data managed by Digia in cases and to the extent necessary for the provision of services.
+Digia only uses service providers and subcontractors that have been proven to be reliable and commits them through contracts to comply with the data processing principles of this Privacy Notice.

-Digia has implemented the appropriate technical and organisational measures required by legislation in order to prevent the unlawful access, processing, loss, and alteration of personal data, as well as other security risks.
-The candidates’ information is saved in a system of the data controller that is protected with operating system security software and functions.
-Accessing the system requires a user-specific identifier.
-The system is also protected with firewalls and other technological means.
-Only specific employees of the data controller have access to the system and have the right to use the data.
+Digia has implemented the necessary technical and organizational security mechanisms required by legislation to protect the personal data it processes from unauthorized access, processing, loss, alteration, and other security risks.
+Candidate information is stored in the data controller’s system, which is secured using operating system security software and features.
+Access to the system requires user-specific identification.
+Additionally, the system is protected by firewalls and other technical measures.
+Only specific, pre-defined employees of the data controller are authorized to access and use the information stored in the system.

 10. Rights of data subjects